-X blocking 8,000 accounts in India after Centre’s orders
+X’s Global Government Affairs account blocked in India

 The billionaire Elon Musk-led social media platform said that it would withhold the specified accounts in India alone to comply with the orders.

-“However, we disagree with the Indian government’s demands,” the platform said.
+“However, we disagree with the Indian government’s demands,” the platform had said.
 “Blocking entire accounts is not only unnecessary, it amounts to censorship of existing and future content, and is contrary to the fundamental right of free speech.”

 It added: “This is not an easy decision, however keeping the platform accessible in India is vital to Indians’ ability to access information.”